Connected \\ August 3, 2016

 The life of a registrar

 PEM is well-known, and rightly so, for the innovate and dynamic exhibitions it presents in Salem.
 From Strandbeests to priceless porcelain to contemporary immersive sculpture, PEM is committed to transforming people’s lives through cultural experience.
-The less visible part of our mission is the care of 1.8 million objects — many of them dating from the earliest days of the institution.
+The less visible part of our mission is the care of over one million works of art and culture — many of them dating from the earliest days of the institution.
 It is the work of a special museum professional called a registrar, specifically a collection registrar like myself, to keep track of all those things.

 As assistant registrar for the collection, one of my biggest responsibilities is the management of outgoing loans.
 Both the size and diversity of PEM’s collection mean that other institutions really want to borrow our stuff.
 Where else are you going to find a fan decorated with tiny pieces of paper covered with colored bird feathers?
 (Almost nowhere, actually, since the fan, which dates from the 17th century, might be one of only two known to still exist in the entire world).
 The Museum of Fine Arts in Boston needed it for the exhibition Made in the Americas: The New World Discovers Asia.
 Or how about a pair of Japanese nimaiba geta (courtesan’s clogs)?
 Those went to the Victoria & Albert Museum in London and will be on view here in Salem when a version of the exhibition, Shoes: Pleasure and Pain, opens in November 2016.